Introduction

 Considerations:

-- Longer implementation than alternatives
+- Longer implementation than rate/booking tools

-- Higher complexity than rate/booking tools
+- Higher complexity than rate-focused tools

 Best Fit:

-✓ Small forwarders with active warehouses
+- Small forwarders with active warehouses

-✓ Operations where WMS is primary need
+- Operations where WMS is a primary requirement

-✗ NOT ideal if seeking modern UI
+- Not ideal if seeking the most modern UI

 Quick Comparison: Small Business TMS